feranick/DataSubmitter/README.md

 # DataSubmitter
 ## Plugin for data submission into MongoDB
-Automated data submission program for ASCII to mongo
+Automated data submission/retrieval for ASCII and images into mongoDB.
+DataSubmitter provides an automated data submission and conversion (customizable for both text/ASCII and binary/images).
+Binary data is converted into text using base64 encoding.
+DataGet can be used to retrieve and restore data (both text and binary) from mongodb.

 ## Usage
 ### From local file version.